rafaqz/DimensionalData.jl/README.md

 ## Dimensions

 Dimensions are wrapper types.
-They jold the lookup index, details about the grid, and other metadata.
+They hold the lookup index, details about the grid, and other metadata.
 They are also used to index into the array.
 `X`, `Y`, `Z` and `Ti` are the exported defaults.
 A generalised `Dim` type is available to use arbitrary symbols to name dimensions.
 Custom dimension types can also be defined